People Who Trust Technology Are HappierBy Deborah Yip | October 20, 2016 | 0 comments

 The specific beliefs we hold, it seems, may be less important than the fact that they are shared.

 Do you think this article will influence your opinions or behavior?

 About The Author

-Deborah Yip is a research assistant at the Greater Good Science Center.
-She is a senior pursuing degrees in Psychology and Molecular and Cell Biology, working part-time as a public health research analyst at University of California, San Francisco.
+Deborah Yip is a research assistant at the Greater Good Science Center, and is currently a health policy research analyst at University of California, San Francisco.